 How should businesses be handling the enterprise mobility trend?

 For local businesses, the shift towards enterprise mobility is very positive and brings with it major opportunities for cost savings, increased productivity, heightened employee engagement and more.
 Business leaders should, therefore, be approaching enterprise mobility and BYOD with an open-minded and innovative outlook while remaining attentive to the risks and taking a proactive approach to security in particular.
-The way in which businesses choose to handle enterprise mobility and the changing demands of an increasingly tech-savvy workforce will arguably play a major role in business growth – and ultimately, success or failure in a disruptive global market.
+How businesses choose to handle enterprise mobility and the changing demands of an increasingly tech-savvy workforce will arguably play a major role in business growth – and ultimately, success or failure in a disruptive global market.

 What are the greatest stumbling blocks?
 And the biggest benefits?